prp2606/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer

 Welcome to sorting visualizer project!
-This is to showcase how actually the sorting algorithm works
+This is to showcase how actually the sorting algorithm works.